 Automate marketing campaigns for better efficiency.

-Save cost per lead with targeted email marketing.
+Save on cost per lead with targeted email marketing.

-Campriano improved his company’s electrical branding by getting to know his neighbors—and potential customers.
-He simply knocked on doors and offered to install free Ring doorbells to protect against porch thieves when he moved his family to Downey, Calif.
+Campirano improved his company’s electrical branding by getting to know his neighbors — and potential customers.
+He simply knocked on doors and offered to install free Ring doorbells to protect against porch thieves when he moved his family to Downey, CA, to demonstrate that he was a qualified electrician.

-He also took an unconventional approach to electrical services during the Covid-19 global pandemic.
-Realizing people may be trying to store food in a second refrigerator or freezer—a problem he experienced himself—Campriano changed his advertising strategy to meet those customers’ needs.
+He also took an unconventional approach to electrical services during the COVID-19 global pandemic.
+Realizing people may be trying to store food in a second refrigerator or freezer — a problem he experienced himself — Campirano changed his advertising strategy to meet those customers’ needs.

 “We started getting calls like crazy,” he says.